top of page

 "Special Operations personnel are selected for their drive and motivation and they are used to functioning autonosmously under difficult circumstances.
 These attributes prepare them well for the rigors of medical training, in fact, many of the best physicians I know transition to medicine from careers in Special Operations."

-Subscribe To Our Organization!
+Subscribe To Our Organization's Newsletters!

 Thanks for subscribing!
 Look out for our monthly updates!